rulewis/journey-optimizer.en/help/using/path/data-engineer.md

 ![data engineer](assets/do-not-localize/user-2-S.jpeg)

 As an **Adobe Journey Optimizer Data Engineer**, prepare and maintain customer profile data to power the experiences orchestrated by [!DNL Journey Optimizer], model customer and business data in schemas and configure source connectors for ingesting data.
+You can start working with [!DNL Adobe Journey Optimizer] once the [System Administrator](administrator.md) granted you access and prepared your environment.

 Learn how to **identify data and create schema and dataset** to get your data into Adobe Experience Platform in this page.